Meet Our Team

 development expert and nuclear energy

 professional with a background in advancing innovation and collaboration across the energy sector.
 Jessika served in federal grant management with the Department of Energy, leading Research & Development efforts focused on pioneering workforce development strategies and enhancing nuclear energy training programs.
-At Native Nuclear, Jessika led engagement with the federal government and drove long-term strategies to connect Native voices to the nuclear industry, ensuring inclusive representation and sustainable growth for future generations.
+At Native Nuclear, Jessika led engagement with the federal government, ensuring inclusive representation and sustainable growth for future generations.

 Jessika Hernandez